 In the past, surgeons would make many steps of cataract surgery with a manual hand-held blade and hand-held instruments.
 These steps included the incisions for instruments to enter the eye, the capsulorhexis (opening made into the bag that holds the lens of the eye) and limbal relaxing incisions for reducing astigmatism.

 With laser-assisted cataract surgery, many of these steps are now performed with the precision of a computer-guided femtosecond laser.
 This new method of performing cataract surgery can make the procedure more precise, more predictable and better than ever before.

-Next, Sweeney Eye Associates surgeons use CATALYS to create a circular opening for accessing and removing the cataract.
-Clinical studies have shown that this opening is approximately 10 times more accurate when performed with CATALYS than what is achievable by hand.1,2 CATALYS then softens and breaks up the hard cataract into tiny pieces, allowing for gentler, easier cataract removal.
+Next, Sweeney Eye Associates surgeons use LENSAR to create a circular opening for accessing and removing the cataract.
+Clinical studies have shown that this opening is approximately 10 times more accurate when performed with LENSAR than what is achievable by hand.1,2 LENSAR then softens and breaks up the hard cataract into tiny pieces, allowing for gentler, easier cataract removal.